Notice of marriage / notice of civil partnership

 However, as mentioned above, if you change your venue or the date of your ceremony beyond 12 months from the date of your notice appointment, you will need to make another appointment, pay the fees and give your notice again.

-If you live within the Milton Keynes registration district or need to visit a Designated Register Office and wish to use Milton Keynes, then the easiest way to book your appointment is to use our online booking system.
+If you live within the Milton Keynes registration district or need to visit a Designated Register Office and wish to use Milton Keynes you can book your appointment by calling 01908 372101.
 Please ensure you have a credit or debit card to hand as payment will be need to be made to secure your booking.

 If you are planning to marry in the Church of England or Church in Wales you must carry out the legal formalities by Banns or Common Licence (please check with your Church).
 However, where one or both of you are non-EEA nationals you will be required to give your notice of marriage at a Designated Register Office, such as Milton Keynes.